-The Top 10 Tallest Buildings in Miami (You Can Live In)
+The Top 10 Tallest Buildings in Miami You Can Live In

-If you’ve been visiting Miami over the years, one thing you’ve probably noticed is the buildings keep getting taller, and the skyline keeps growing.
-Ever since the FAA relaxed its height restrictions more than six years ago, Miami’s skyline has continued to elevate itself with glimmering designs of glass and light.
-The tallest residential building in Miami as of this post is the apartment highrise Panorama Tower at 828 feet.
-But that won’t last for long.
-Every few months, a new condo tower is announced with ambitions of becoming one of Miami’s tallest buildings.
+If you’ve been visiting Miami over the years, you’ve probably noticed that the buildings keep getting taller.
+Ever since the FAA (Federal Aviation Administration) upped its height restrictions to 1,049 feet in 2015, Miami’s skyline has continued to elevate itself with glimmering designs of glass and light.

 Height: 649 feet